quiltingcode/disneysidekicks/README.md

 ## Wireframes

-The wireframes for the Love Andalucia project were produced in Balsamiq.
+The wireframes for the Disney Sidekicks project were produced in Balsamiq.
 There are frames for a desktop device and for a mobile device.

 ## Desktop Device Wireframes